 The view from here

-"As we walked the canals and cobbled streets for the first time, we had a lurking sense of nostalgia.
+"As we walked the canals and cobbled streets for the first time, we had a strong sense of nostalgia.
 A familiarity with this new place that made it feel like an old friend and not a stranger."

-We arrived in Amsterdam by train.
-It was just turning to dusk as we walked the bridge from the train station to our hotel.
+We arrived by train.
+It was just turning to dusk as we walked the bridge from the station to our hotel.
 Amsterdam holds a special place for us, yet this was the first time we’d set foot there.

-I’ve never heard another lady speaking with the same accent as my grandmother, but here, on the streets of Amsterdam I was suddenly in my Oma’s living room again.
+I’ve never heard another lady speaking with the same accent as my grandmother, but here, on the streets of Amsterdam, I was suddenly in my Oma’s living room again.

 As I caught snippets of conversations from passing strangers, I heard familiar accents that sounded like home.
 Accents I usually only heard at family gatherings.